tidyverse/stringr/revdep/problems.md

     write to stdout/stderr instead of to the console, nor the system RNG.

     See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
     ```

+# skimr

+Version: 1.0

+## In both

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘knitr’ All declared Imports should be used.
+    ```

 # SomaticCancerAlterations